xcy7e/Python-Scripts/abs/README.md

 I strongly recommend to clear the metadata cache directory (I only delete the backuped `.mp3`-files) on a regular basis (e.g. cronjob)
 I personally run the m4b-conversion from 03:15-14:45 and from 15:15-23:45 and clear the metadata-cache items 2 times in between those timespans (at the very end) if (and only IF) no more ffmpeg-processes are running at that time.
 In the night, there is time for the ABS Backup at 01:30 to avoid any interruption

+Use at YOUR OWN RISK!
+If the M4B converting works but result in invalid files, you May habe no Backup mp3's if you automatically clear the metadata as set up in the examples.